-Local Residents: $8.00 (Includes the counties of Albemarle, Augusta, Buckingham, Fluvanna, Greene, Louisa, Nelson, Orange and Rockingham) - and FREE with a paying guest.
+Local Residents: $8.00 (Includes the counties of Albemarle, Augusta, Buckingham, Fluvanna, Greene, Louisa, Nelson, Orange and Rockingham) - one FREE admission with a paying guest.

 The house is open April - October from 9 am-6 pm, and November - March, from 11 am-5 pm.
 Closed Thanksgiving day, Christmas day and New Year's day